FAQs - Color Consultation

 We take the responsibility of your project seriously and do a professional job.
 Simplifying color doesn't lead to well-informed solutions.
 Therefore, there are no easy answers that apply to all color challenges.

 Typically we provide specifications for the colors and supporting documentation for the rationale underlying the color specifications.
-If the project requires statistics, we provide this data as well as an Excel spreadsheet.
+If the project requires statistics, we can provide demographic data for the targeted audience.
 Illustrations, slide shows and other documentation can be provided if required by a client.

 How much does it cost?

-Our fees are similar to other design professionals and our prices are competitive.
+Our fees are competitive and similar to other design professionals.
 We usually submit a proposal with a lump sum fee.
 In other situations an hourly fee works best.

 How do I find out if this would work for me?